Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 4. You Are Only Using Scale Weight as an Indicator for Fat Loss

-The other reason why you should not be only using the scale to measure successful weight loss is that your scale weight can fluctuate quite heavily throughout the day from a multitude of things.
+The other reason why you should not be only using the scale to measure successful weight loss is that your weight can fluctuate heavily throughout the day from a multitude of things.

-Fluctuations on the scale can occur due to things such as increased sodium intake, monthly hormonal fluctuations (seen in women), a higher carbohydrate intake, doing a heavy workout or even weighing in at a different time of the day.
+Fluctuations on the scale can occur due to increased sodium intake, monthly hormonal fluctuations (seen in women), a higher carbohydrate intake, doing a heavy workout, or even weighing in at a different time of the day.

-While you can still use your scale as a tool for measuring progress during your fat loss phase, it is recommended you include other methods of measurement as well.
-We will discuss those methods further on in the article.
+While you can still use your scale as a tool for measuring progress during your fat loss phase, it is recommended you include other methods of measurement as well, which we will discuss further in this article.

 5. You Have Underlying Medical Conditions

-If you have exhausted all of the possible scenarios above, and you still cannot figure out why you are not losing weight eating 1400 calories (when this should be your deficit), there is a possibility that an underlying medical condition could be the culprit for your lack of weight loss.
+If you have exhausted all of the possible scenarios above, and you still cannot figure out why you are not losing weight by eating 1400 calories, there is a possibility that an underlying medical condition could be the culprit for your lack of weight loss.

-Although the body will typically respond to a calorie deficit with fat loss, having an underlying medical condition such as hypothyroidism can throw off the body’s ability to function in it’s normal fashion.
+Although the body will typically respond to a calorie deficit with fat loss, having an underlying medical condition such as hypothyroidism can throw off the body’s ability to function optimally.

 6. You Have Unmanaged Stress Affecting Your Body

-We can be experiencing high amounts of stress from a variety of different things, such as:
+We can experience high amounts of stress from a variety of different things, such as:

 - Lack of sleep